 What's new in packaging is that the principles of improved design for sustainability are better optimized as we move forward.
 There are few true innovations in sustainability factors, rather it's the emphasis and up-front focus on making products and packages greener.
 Terms like EPR (extended producer responsibility) make it clear that developers have a responsibility to consider their product's lifecycle, well beyond the designer's immediate involvement.
 When the product is used up and disposal occurs: Were there pre-planned considerations regarding the amount of waste, composting, reuse and impact?

 Industry Expert Yolanda Simonsis of PFFC-online, says that “Disposability, compostability and sustainability are terms that are frequently yoked together in the same breath.
 We are seeing increasingly aggressive efforts on the part of action groups that support use of 'greener' materials in the municipal waste stream.
 This is not a bad thing per se.
 Sadly, however, the perception of what is ‘green’ is frequently a misperception that does not take into account a material’s total carbon footprint.”

 Did those making demands consider energy usage, in-process waste levels and other process elements?

 The chain of responsibility for product outcomes, along with total impact, falls increasingly on the initiators, the designers and producers.
-Each step along the way involves linked commitments for
+Each step along the way involves linked commitments for sustainability, including:

 Pushing responsibility back to the product and package originators is occurring because they are the ones who initiate the chain reaction of nearly everything that happens from design to end of life.
 The perception of the product is mostly due to the brand owners' decisions.
 Regulatory entities are reaching back to them.
 Consumers are tracing their way back from the retailer to the producer-developers.
 And, as marketers, the brand owners have to expect that their promotions also have to take responsibility for the “rest of the story.”